AnthonyTlei/growtopia-pvp/README.md

 [X] Add ELO changes (up/down) next to participant names (color coded)

-### Safeguards
+### Safeguards and Actions

-[ ] a pending/in_progress match can be edited/deleted by the creator, but not a completed one (admin only) [ ] a match cannot be created if the participants have a pending OR an in_progress matches on-going (for elo calculations)
+[X] a pending/in_progress match can be edited/deleted by the creator, but not a completed one (admin only) (UI) [X] a match cannot be created if the participants have a pending OR an in_progress matches on-going (for elo calculations) [ ] Edit match if creator & not completed OR if admin [ ] Cancel match if creator & not completed OR if admin [ ] Delete match if admin
+[ ] Share Match

 ### Reports + context menu introduction